alliander-opensource/utility-route-planner/README.md

 for automatic placement of utility network using a combination of geo-information and graph theory.

 # Installation
-To install the utility-route-designer package, run:
+To install the utility-route-designer package, use [Poetry](https://python-poetry.org/):
 ```bash
 poetry install
 ```